3pillarlabs/ios-autocomplete/README.md

 In the demo project you're able to see a workable example for AutoCompletion where the suggestions results come from three different scenarios: CoreData, JSON, and API.

+## Known issues

+If written text and suggestion have different letter case or if written text starts shifting to left, the suggestion doesn't overlap correctly the written text.

 ## License

 **AutoCompletion** is released under MIT license.
 See [LICENSE](LICENSE) for details.